-After our initial meeting, I visited one of her classes to see her challenges first-hand.
-The period began with an “entrance ticket,” a two question assessment on the prior day’s lesson.
-About a third of the students breezed through.
-Another third made an effort, though it was clear they hadn’t mastered the concept.
-And the last third made no attempt whatsoever to complete this little quiz.
+I sat in on one of Ms. Debbie’s classes to see her challenges first-hand.
+The period began with an “entrance ticket,” a two question assessment of the prior day’s lesson.
+About 10% of her students breezed through.
+Half of them tried, but struggled.
+And the rest made no attempt whatsoever.

 After ten minutes, a timer went off.
-The teacher collected the slips and began a mini-lecture on “Finding Common Denominators.”
+Ms. Debbie collected the slips and began a mini-lecture on “Finding Common Denominators.”
 She walked through her detailed anchor charts, showing students every step of the process.
 After 15 minutes, the timer went off again.
 Time for “guided practice.”
 Ten minutes later, group work.
 Another ten minutes, independent practice.

-In order to make this all happen, the teacher was rushing around the room, constantly transitioning from one activity to the next.
-The students heads were spinning.
-To be honest, so was mine.
+To make it all happen, Ms. Debbie was rushing around the room, constantly transitioning from one activity to the next.
+The students’ heads were spinning.
+And to be honest, so was mine.

-This went on, until finally they completed an ‘exit ticket,’ a short quiz on the day’s objective.
-Not surprisingly, about a third of the students breezed through.
-Another third made an effort, but clearly had no idea what they were doing.
-And the last third made no attempt whatsoever to complete this little quiz.
+Finally, they completed an ‘exit ticket:’ a short quiz on the day’s objective.
+Not surprisingly, about 10% of them breezed through.
+Half made an effort, but struggled.
+And the rest made no attempt whatsoever.

 Lesson Plans: Keep ‘em Simple, Silly

-When we sat down to discuss, I acknowledged all the thought and effort that had gone into her lesson plans.
+When we sat down for the debrief, I acknowledged all the thought and effort that had gone into her lesson plans.
 I could only imagine how much time it had taken to make the entrance tickets, anchor charts, and exit tickets.

-The ten-part planning template was designed to break the period down into manageable chunks.
-While this may have made it easier to fill up time, it did little to ensure that lessons were effective.
-In fact, it almost guaranteed the opposite.
+So while the ten-part lesson plan made it easier to fill up time, it did little to ensure that lessons were effective.